rikedyp/documentation/language-reference-guide/docs/the-i-beam-operator/uuid-generator.md

 Other values are either unsupported, undefined or reserved.

-UUIDs are also known as GUIDs (Globally Unique Identifiers); the terms are equivalent.
+UUIDs are also known as GUIDs (Globally Unique IDentifiers); the terms are equivalent.

 <h2 class="example">Example</h2>
 ```apl